panoptes/POCS/docs/index.rst

 .. seealso::

-	This is the documentation for the software that controls a running PANOPTES robotic observator.
+	This is the documentation for the software that controls a running PANOPTES robotic observatory.
 This will mostly be useful for developers working on the control software itself.
 Normal operating usage of POCS doesn't require knowledge of the documentation here.